Haiku

 2025-12-27

-winter solitude; echoing unseen, fireworks
+winter solitude; echoing unseen, a firework

 -